Senate Bill No. 153

 §11-13W-1.
 Tax credits for apprenticeship training in construction trades.

-(a) Credit allowed. - For those tax years beginning on or after January 1, 2008, there shall be allowed a credit for any taxpayer against certain taxes imposed by this state as described in subsection (d) of this section for wages paid to apprentices in the construction trades who are registered with the United States Department of Labor, Office of Apprenticeship, West Virginia State Office, by the taxpayer in the tax year that an apprentice and taxpayer participate in a qualified apprenticeship training program, as described in this section, which is: (1) Jointly administered by labor and management trustees; (2) administered pursuant to 29 U. S. C. Section 50; and (3) certified in accordance with regulations adopted by the United States Bureau of Apprenticeship and Training or the successor agency of that bureau.
+(a) Credit allowed. - For those tax years beginning on or after the first day of January, two thousand eight January 1, 2008, there shall be allowed a credit for any taxpayer against certain taxes imposed by this state as described in subsection (d) of this section for wages paid to apprentices in the construction trades who are registered with the United States Department of Labor, Office of Apprenticeship, West Virginia State Office, by such the taxpayer in the tax year that an apprentice and taxpayer participate in a qualified apprenticeship training program, as described in this section, which is: (1) Is Jointly administered by labor and management trustees; (2) is administered pursuant to 29 U. S. C. Section 50; and (3) is certified in accordance with regulations adopted by the United States Bureau of Apprenticeship and Training or the successor agency of that bureau.

-(c) Qualified apprenticeship training program requirements. -- In addition to the qualifications specified in subsection (a) of this section, a qualified apprenticeship training program shall consist of at least two thousand but not more than ten thousand hours of on the job apprenticeship training for certification of the apprenticeship by the United States Bureau of Apprenticeship and Training or the successor agency of the bureau.
+(c) Qualified apprenticeship training program requirements. -- In addition to the qualifications specified in subsection (a) of this section, a qualified apprenticeship training program shall also be required to consist of at least two thousand but not more than ten thousand hours of on the job apprenticeship training for certification of such the apprenticeship by the United States Bureau of Apprenticeship and Training or the successor agency of the bureau.

 (d) Application of annual credit allowance. - The amount of credit as determined under subsection (b) of this section is allowed as a credit against the taxpayer's state tax liability applied as provided in subdivisions (1) through (3), inclusive, of this subsection, and in that order.

 (1) Business franchise tax. -- The credit must first be applied to reduce the taxes imposed by article twenty-three of this chapter for the taxable year.